passionlim/intensive/RolePlay_Reservations.md

 Jeniffer: Yeah.
 We need credit card numbers and your name to reserve the room.
 Would you tell me your credit card number and your name?

-Google: My credit card number are XXXX-YYYY.
+Google: My credit card numbers are XXXX-YYYY.
 My name is Google.
 Are we done?

 Jeniffer: Could you give a time to make sure?